dwjoyce/pythonbook/chapters/Asking questions.rst

 Therefore, if you need to use the input as an actual number, you need to convert it from a string type to an integer or float type.
 This means you can then use the result in a normal calculation like any other number.
 It is effectively converts a sequence of digits into a proper number where the right most digit is the 1s, the second column is the 10s, the third column is the 100s, etc., with all the numbers combined together to form a complete number.

+.. note:: Each character of a string is actually encoded according to a table of a character set.
+One common character set is ASCII (American Standard Code for Information Interchange), which includes all the Latin characters, digits and common symbols.
+Another is Unicode, which includes characters from many other languages.
+These character sets encode the letter 'A' as the number 65, the digit '0' as 48, and the symbol "!" as 33.
+This demonstrates how text is stored inside computer systems.

 To convert from a string to an integer, you use the ``int`` function.
 So for example, ``int("123")`` would return the actual number ``123``.

 To convert from a string to a floating point number, you use the ``float`` function.
 So for example, ``float("123")`` would return the actual number ``123.0``.